 Wooden louvered shutters were used on the outside and hinged at the top to provide an angle that allowed the wind to flow in through the open windows while keeping the hot tropical sun out.
 Plantation shutters were also used for interior window treatments, as are bamboo shades that are designed to provide additional sun blocking when needed.

 Furniture Choices for a West Indies Look

 There are furniture choices for every room in your home that will give a West Indies look.
 A few furniture manufacturers give this style its due with stunning styles.

-Tommy Bahama - One of the foremost furniture manufacturers of island and tropic furniture styles, Tommy Bahama gives the West Indies its due with the Island Estate, Island Tradition, and Landara collections.
+Tommy Bahama - One of the foremost furniture manufacturers of island and tropic furniture styles, Tommy Bahama gives the West Indies its due with the Island Estate and Landara collections.

 West Indies Home Collection - West Indies Home Collection (located in Naples, Florida) features tropical furniture styles.
 Aside from bamboo, rattan, and other wood furniture, the store also offers upholstered furniture and West Indies pillows from colorful prints in Thai silk and embroidered cotton and linen fabrics.
 Contact the company to get more information on pieces and order.

 Capris Furniture - Capris Furniture features Seagrass, Abaca and 695 Collections of tropical furniture styles.
 The woven furniture frames showcase the colorful fabric cushions and pillows.